Premiership of Pedro Sánchez: Latin America

+Sánchez has been a strong advocate for finalizing the long-negotiated European Union–Mercosur Free Trade Agreement, which aims to establish one of the world's largest free trade areas.

 Argentina

 In February 2020, the Spanish government published a press release indicating they would support Argentina during their current debt restructuring efforts, after a meeting between the two nations in the Palace of Moncloa.
 During the meeting, both countries mentioned their "unbreakable bond" and the "bridge Spain represents between the EU and Latin America".

 Bolivia

 In December 2019, Jeanine Áñez accused the governments of Spain and Mexico of attempting to evacuate members of the Evo Morales government during the 2019 Bolivian political crisis.
 The Bolivian president expelled Mexico's ambassador and two Spanish diplomats, to which the Sanchez government responded by declaring three Bolivian diplomats as persona non grata.
 Spain also denied any claims of involvement in "Bolivia's internal affairs".